Gandahar (film): Plot

-The peaceful people of Gandahar are suddenly attacked by an army of automata known as the Men of Metal, that march through the villages and kidnap their victims by turning them to stone.
+The peaceful people of Gandahar are suddenly attacked by an army of automata known as the Men of Metal, who march through the villages and kidnap their victims by turning them to stone.
 The resulting statues are collected and then transferred to their base.
 At the capital city of Jasper, the Council of Women orders Sylvain to investigate.
 On his journey, he encounters the Deformed, a race of mutant beings who were accidentally created via genetic experimentation by Gandahar's scientists.
 Despite their resentment, they are also threatened by the Men of Metal and offer to help Sylvain.

 Sylvain later saves Airelle, a Gandaharian woman.
-Together they discover the Men of Metal's base, where the frozen Gandaharians are taken through a large portal and are seemingly assimilated into more Men of Metal.
-The two stow away on a nearby boat which heads towards the middle of the ocean where they encounter Metamorphis, a giant brain.
+Together, they discover the Men of Metal's base, where the frozen Gandaharians are taken through a large portal and are seemingly assimilated into more Men of Metal.
+The two stow away on a nearby boat, which heads towards the middle of the ocean, where they encounter Metamorphis, a giant brain.
 Sylvain and Airelle are captured and confronted by Metamorphis, who tells them that although the Men of Metal believe that he is their leader, he did not create them nor order their attack.
 He states that he does not want to see Gandahar fall, and that he needs time to figure out the connection between him and the Men of Metal.
-He then returns Sylvain and Airelle to Jasper where they learn that Metamorphis, like the Deformed, was also an experiment by Gandaharian scientists.
+He then returns Sylvain and Airelle to Jasper, where they learn that Metamorphis, like the Deformed, was also an experiment by Gandaharian scientists.
 He was abandoned in the ocean due to his rapid growth and increasingly violent behavior.
 Sylvain is ordered to kill Metamorphis with a special syringe.
 Sylvain returns to Metamorphis, who maintains his innocence but reveals that the Men of Metal come from the future via the portal Sylvain saw earlier.
 He then urges Sylvain to kill him in a thousand years, as the syringe would have no effect on him now.
-A skeptical Sylvain agrees and Metamorphis puts him into stasis.
+A skeptical Sylvain agrees, and Metamorphis puts him into stasis.

 A thousand years later, Sylvain awakens just as they had agreed.
 He comes across the Deformed, who explain the true nature behind the Men of Metal: Due to Metamorphis's now advanced age, his cells can no longer regenerate, which drove him to create the Men of Metal and order them to go back in time to capture the Gandaharians so he could absorb their cells to continue living, killing the Gandaharians in the process.
 The metal comes from Metamorphis's dead cells metallizing with time.
 The Deformed, however, were abandoned as they were considered undesirable.
 Sylvain and the Deformed then agree to work together.
 The Deformed fight off the Men of Metal and rescue the remaining Gandaharians while Sylvain goes to face Metamorphis alone.
-The Deformed destroy the reservoir supplying Metamorphis with new cells, distracting him long enough to let Sylvain inject the syringe into Metamorphis which kills him.
+The Deformed destroy the reservoir supplying Metamorphis with new cells, distracting him long enough to let Sylvain inject the syringe into Metamorphis, which kills him.
 Sylvain, along with the Deformed and the Gandaharians escape through the portal back to their time.